From Stray Genius

-Combatants must gauge their blows so that they are not too heavy or wild, especially stabs, as it will be no fun if a participant or participants actually get hurt.
-The provided safety gear is padded shirt under chain-mail tunic, knee, shin, and elbow guards, forearm pads, hand and wrist guards, and a full face helmet with chain-mail coif.
+Combatants must gauge their blows so that they are not too heavy or wild, especially stabs, as it will be no fun if a participant or participants actually get injured.
+The provided safety gear is padded shirt under chain-mail tunic, knee, shin, forearm, and elbow guards, hand gauntlets, and a full face helmet with chain-mail coif.

 Participants and spectators may bring refreshments for themselves as desired.
 Bottled water will be provided for any combatants.
 Spectators are expected to provide their own seating (such as folding chairs), mat, or simply sit on the lawn.
 Smokers will smoke in a designated smoking area.

 People who wish to spar must fill out and sign an enrollment & liability release form to participate.
 Any loaned gear must be returned before leaving the property.
 Anyone who does not follow the host's instructions and attend in good faith must leave as a matter of legal consequence (as determined by the host).
 There is no membership, no titles or champions, and no governing body save the host of a MAAC event on that day.
 In addition, the MAAC enrollment and release form only lasts the duration of the day of the event on which it is signed.
 Anyone may use the MAAC format - information and rules document - as long as the document is maintained in it's entirety including copyright.